-Armstrong was the representative for Missouri’s 6th congressional district as a Republican.
+Armstrong was the representative for Missouri’s 6th congressional district and was a Republican.
 He served from 1951 to 1952.

 From Jan 1951 to Jul 1952, Armstrong missed 4 of 181 roll call votes, which is 2.2%.
 This is better than the median of 3.1% among the lifetime records of representatives serving in Jul 1952.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: